project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/sso_public_key.md

 ---
 ## Overview

+Single SignOn is a user authentication service and is usually known as (SSO).
+It is used when you log in to an application once, you are automatically signed in to other related applications.
+It is very helpful in enriching the user experience where user has to login multiple times to get access across the related applications.

-Single Sign On (SSO) occurs when a user logs in to one application and is then signed in to other applications automatically, regardless of the platform, technology, or domain used.
-Single SignOn usually makes use of a central service which orchestrates the single sign on between multiple applications.
+Technically, Single SignOn usually makes use of a central service which orchestrates the single sign on between multiple applications.

-To provide user access and enable API operations, you need to set the SSO authentication key values in the environment correctly.
+You need to set the SSO authentication key value to provide access to users and enables you to perform the API operations.

 ## Process for Setting Up the SSO public key